sangeetha-murugesan-sda9/DevNewsSpringApp/ReadMe.md

 articleId,update the given topic,delete the given topic,retrieve all articles associated with the topic given by topicId.

 It doesn't require a graphical user interface.
-The User can make the requests
-and get plain json text responses via curl/Postman.
+The User can make the requests and get plain json text responses via curl/Postman.

 ## Getting Started
 The application can run directly via Gradle.
 *The code for this application uses the Gradle build tool (https://gradle.org.).
 Instructions for installing Gradle are available in the official documentation(https://gradle.org/install) which describes several options.*

+## How to Run the Application
 The application can also be run via terminal with the Gradle.

 ```